Quinte West City Council received an outlook on the 2025 budget as well as the long-term capital plan at its special council meeting on Wednesday.

 DenOuden outlined that there are a number of factors that the municipality has control over including capital revenue, funding level for external partnerships/community groups, strategic intiatives and growth projects/investments.

-There are however a number of factors that the municipality has no control over such as the rate of inflation, reliance on other organizations, and various standards that the municipality must meet.
+There are, however, a number of factors that the municipality has no control over such as the rate of inflation, reliance on other organizations, and various standards that the municipality must meet.

 Council is also being expected to see 2025 budget items require additional money from what was budgeted in 2024 due to higher cost estimates.

-As the city continues to grow, the 2025 budget will account for an increase in staff to maintain service levels as well staff moving through pay band based on years of employment and some who have had a pay band increase.
+As the city continues to grow, the 2025 budget will account for an increase in staff to maintain service levels as well as staff moving through pay band based on years of employment and some who have had a pay band increase.
 This would result in an increase to salaries and benefits of approximately $875,000.

-Pre-approved staffing change as well as the approval of various new positions will be approximately $490,000.
+Pre-approved staffing change, as well as the approval of various new positions, will be approximately $490,000.

 When dealing with external agencies and partnerships, DenOuden says that preliminary budgets have indicated that most partners will have a draft budget that exceeds 2024 requests and surpass current inflation indices.

-OPP have provided a budget to the City of Quinte West that is within 19% higher than the 2024 budget, equating to a 2% levy increase alone.
+OPP have provided a budget to the City of Quinte West that is around 19% higher than the 2024 budget, equating to a 2% levy increase alone.
 Lower Trent Conservation Authority has presented a draft budget that shows a 16% increase to Quinte West.

-Listed are groups that have or may have grant requests to be added as one time, or as annual, amounts to the City’s 2025 budget.
+Listed are groups that have or may have grant requests to be added as one time, or as annual, amounts to the city’s 2025 budget.

 - YMCA of Central East Ontario